dhis2-chap/versioning/README.md

-# versioning
+# Versioning
-Repo that contains information about which versions of various dhis2-chap packages are compatible
+This repo contains yaml files that defines which versions of various dhis-chap code bases/packages that are compatible.